GMLC-TDC/HELICS/docs/user-guide/fundamental_topics/stages.md

 # Co-simulation Stages

-Helics has several stages to the co-simulation.
+HELICS has several stages to the co-simulation.
 Creation, initialization, execution, and final state.
-The helicsFederateEnterExecutingMode is the transition between initialization and execution.
+A call to `helicsFederateEnterExecutingMode()` is the transition between initialization and execution.

 * [Creation](#creation)
 	* [Registration](#registration)